 Brazil commends the International Law Commission for the articles on the protection of persons in the event of disasters.
-We take this opportunity to express our deep appreciation to the former ILC Special Rapporteur Eduardo Valencia Ospina, for his careful analysis of the topic and successful work on the elaboration of the articles.
+We consider it to be an important issue to be regulated under international law.
+We would like to express our deep appreciation to the former ILC Special Rapporteur Eduardo Valencia Ospina for his careful analysis of the topic and successful work on the elaboration of the articles.
 We also thank the Secretary-General for his report A/75/214, which contains the comments sent by States about the topic.